starknet-io/starknet.js/README.md

 ...and of course the [StarkWare](https://starkware.co/) team for their dedicated support!

-This library would not be possible without these rockstars.
+This library would not be possible without these rockstars!

 ## 📜 License